 If they do this, the life insurance company is going to hold the money and pay the beneficiary monthly/quarterly/or annual payments.
 The money will stay with the insurance company, and that interest will be taxable.

 If You Take Out A Loan Against The Cash Value

-If you take out a loan against the cash value of a whole life insurance plan, but the loan isn’t paid back, you’re going to be subject to taxes.
+Say you take out a loan against the cash value of a whole life insurance plan, but the loan isn’t paid back.
+In this case, you’re going to be subject to taxes.